Charlie Kirk event photos

 As for the Nikon equipment I was using back then, the D780 was my favorite DSLR events camera of all time due to the fact that you could change it into mirrorless mode on the fly (by using the rear LCD display as your primary viewfinder) which reduced the shutter noise.
 Essentially, you could turn it into a Z6II and then back to a D780.
 Incidentally, I still have the Nikon Nikkor AF-S NIKKOR 300mm f/4E PF ED VR lens.
 It’s great for capturing people at podiums.
 I’m sure Nikon will come out with a mirrorless equivalent of this lens eventually.

-In closing, I never expected one of my clients to be assassinated but sadly this is the world we live in now.
+In closing, I never expected one of my clients to be killed but sadly this is the world we live in now.

 Share your thoughts below in the comments about the photos or Charlie Kirk (no sign-in required).